ErikReider/SwayNotificationCenter/README.md

 ```

 Fedora Silverblue (and other rpm-ostree variants):
-The package can be downloaded from COPR after adding the COPR repo as a ostree repo, and installed as a overlayed package:
+The package can be downloaded from COPR after adding the COPR repo as a ostree repo, and installed as a overlaid package:
 ```zsh
 ostree remote add SwayNotificationCenter https://download.copr.fedorainfracloud.org/results/erikreider/SwayNotificationCenter/fedora-$releasever-$basearch/ rpm-ostree install SwayNotificationCenter